 "Fools!" he muttered, to no one in particular.
 His coarse Irish brogue made the word sound like a curse.
 "Slaves to holovid, every one them."

-Vali knew all the shows on Avalon and hated every one of them.
-In his opinion, Gods of Avalon, with its macabre challenges and mythical mechanical beasts, was undoubtedly the most grotesque.
-The show thrived on a special breed of fame-hungry, egotistical third-rate celebrities, who took part in a series of Arthurian-themed quests in a land where the brutal viewing public controlled their journey, their foes, their friends and even the terraformed climate of Avalon itself.
-Contestants had eyes not on the pitiful prize money, but on the hope that a good run in the show would be noticed by those who decided the contracts for other productions.
+Gods of Avalon thrived on a special breed of fame-hungry, egotistical third-rate celebrities, who took part in a series of Arthurian-themed quests in a land where the brutal viewing public controlled their journey, their foes, their friends and even the terraformed climate of Avalon itself.
+Contestants had eyes not on the pitiful prize money, but on the hope that a good run in the games would be noticed by those who decided contracts for other shows.
 The fact that an appearance on Gods of Avalon effectively signalled the end of most people's careers did not dissuade applicants in the slightest.

-He switched his attention to the mind's-eye display of his cranium implant and with a deft mental prod toggled the remote control software he had customised for the occasion.
+Vali switched his attention to the mind's-eye display of his cranium implant.
+With a deft mental prod, he toggled the remote control software customised for the occasion.
 Now his eyes saw two different scenes, one superimposed over the other.
 He concentrated upon the swooping view of the spaceport canteen and guided his winged avatar onwards through the arrivals lounge, over the heads of bemused contestants and across to where he himself waited in a quiet corner of the entrance lobby.
 Vali relaxed his gaze just in time to see the electric eagle flutter from above and crash heavily into a nearby vending machine.
 The bag the bird carried dropped from its claws and slid across the floor to his feet.

-Vali took one last look at himself through the eyes of the cybernetic bird, grimaced and disconnected the link.
+He took one last look at himself through the eyes of the cybernetic bird, grimaced and disconnected the link.
 He found it disconcerting to see himself through strange eyes; even more so at the moment, for his pale face and coarse stubble made him look like a wild man of the woods.
-The robot camel he stole from the set of Pyramids succumbed to the cold a couple of days from Camelot, forcing him to finish his journey on foot.
-The wintry weather brought forth by the terraformers around Londinium was unexpected.
-Until a few days ago, the audience vote had been trending in favour of burying the Christmas episode beneath a plague of locusts followed by a monsoon.
+The robot camel stolen from the set of Pyramids had succumbed to the cold two days short of Camelot, forcing him to finish his journey on foot.
+The wintry weather brought by the terraformers around Londinium was unexpected.
+Until a few days ago, the audience vote had been trending in favour of burying the Christmas episode beneath a plague of locusts washed down with a monsoon.

 The eagle gave an angry squawk and with a flap of plastic feathers took to the air and left.
-Vali reached for the dropped bag, which the bird had snatched from the spaceport's food outlet in a clumsy aerial attack that had scared some poor woman half to death.
+Vali reached for the dropped bag, which the bird had snatched from the spaceport's food outlet in a clumsy aerial attack, scaring some poor woman half to death.
 He was a little disappointed to find that the stolen meal was a vegetarian option.

 Vali had seen enough.
-Leaving Camelot spaceport, he slipped unnoticed through the crowds and followed the procession towards the stage for tomorrow's start-of-the-season special, wolfing down the stolen veggie burger and fries as he went.
+Leaving Camelot spaceport, he slipped into the crowd.
+No one paid him any attention as he followed the media circus towards the stage for tomorrow's start-of-the-season special, wolfing down the stolen veggie burger and fries as he walked.